MrMarlonM/good-world-news/README.md

 ### Unsolved Bugs
 - Images that are provided through Cloudinary are linked as http instead of https.
 This affects the performance of the website in Lighthouse enormously.

+## Mistakes
+- Whilst deploying the project the first few times, I didn't put the local `db.sqlite` database into the `gitignore` file, which exposed it publicly.
+Since I didn't use the database, no sensible information was shared.
+To clean up the codebase of the project I later deleted the file altogether.

 ## Credits
 - For the navbar of this project I referenced the code of the [Codestar Walkthrough Project](https://github.com/MrMarlonM/django-blog) provided by Code Institute.
+- For the basic comment section HTML and Javascript implementation I referenced the code of the [Codestar Walkthrough Project](https://github.com/MrMarlonM/django-blog) provided by Code Institute.
+However, the functionality was widened and I built on top of it.

 ## Acknowledgments
 - I want to thank [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for her guidance and support throughout this project.